Borda/pyBPDL/README.md

 ### Aggregating results

-The result from multiple experiments can be simpli aggregatid into sigle CVS file
+The result from multiple experiments can be simple aggregated into single CVS file

 ```bash
 python experiments/run_parse_experiments_results.py \